 He shivered.
 “Others?”

 Her face lit with another smile.
 It was different, almost childlike in its eagerness.
-She rose and backed away a few paces, reaching into her pack.
-Her fist came back clenched and she opened it, revealing a handful of gold rings.
-"I did it with poison.
-This is much more exciting though, using what Papa taught me about wilderness survival."
+“I did it with poison.
+This is much more exciting though, using what Papa taught me about wilderness survival.”

 He stumbled to his feet.
 She darted behind him and leapt onto his back, wrapping one arm around his throat.
-He reached for her, but the knife pressed into his neck and the last bit of strength drained from him with the blood that ran from it.
+He reached for her, but the knife pressed into his neck and the last bit of strength drained from him.

-Since Lily didn't yet possess the strength she sought, she didn't bother to try dragging him back to the cabin.
-She simply cut a chunk of meat from his leg, put it in plastic wrap, and placed it in her pack.
+Lily cut a chunk of meat from his leg, put it in plastic wrap, and placed it in her pack.
 The body could be taken care of later.

 She smirked to herself at the irony of preparing the meal on his stove.
 Perhaps the spirits responded better if it was taken raw, but she was not prepared to go that far yet.
 She had read in a book that cannibal tribes in some far away country referred to human as “long pork,” so she took a packet of spices from the pack and added them to the sizzling meat in the pan.
 Pork chops, just like Mama used to make them.

 She sat at the tidy little table in the tidy little cabin and ate in silence.
 After the first bite she had to wait several minutes, stomach fluttering more from nervous anticipation than nausea.
-When nothing happened she finished the meal, then leaned back in her chair and stared at her plate.
+She finished the meal, then leaned back in her chair and stared at her plate.
 Nothing changed.

 Disappointment crept over her.
 She felt like a superstitious fool.
 Of course they had just been stories, used to try to frighten her into good behavior.
 She should have stuck with the routine.